lisek75/finance_predictor_app/README.md

 ## 💻 Usage

-1. Open your browser and navigate to the local Streamlit URL (usually `http://localhost:8501`).
+1. Open your browser and navigate to the local Streamlit URL.
 2. Type the ticker symbol of the asset you want to predict.
-3. Use the slider to choose the number of years for the prediction.
+3. Explore Data: Review historical data and key financial metrics.
+4. Forecast Data:
+    - Select the prediction period and forecasting model (ARIMA or Prophet).
-4. The app will display the historical data, forecasted prices, and model accuracy.
+    - The app will display forecasted prices, metrics, and model accuracy.
+5. Ask AI:
+    - Enter your OpenAI API key and type a question about the financial data.
+    - Press "Generate" to receive AI-driven insights based on the data.